-Everyone who knew her knew that love.
-And I got to know her in her fullest expression of mothering and that is a gift.
+Everyone who knew my mom knew that love.
+And I got to know her in her fullest expression of mothering.
+What a gift.
 There are two people on the planet who can claim that—who were the target of her devotion their entire lives and got to make her macaroni art, got to share her DNA.

 Though I miss her desperately—more and more each day as I find new ways she is gone—I am comforted that when her body was failing and her mind was fading, when so much was being lost or forgotten, she never forgot how to love.
 That remained whole and healing and supremely her.